briis/smartweather/README.md

 These settings can also be changed after you add the Integration, by using the *Options* link on the Integration widget.

+You can configure more than 1 instance of the Integration by either using a different Station ID, og by using the same Station ID, but then a different Forecast Type (Daily / Hourly).
+If you select the last option de-select the check-box `Install individual sensors` as this will only create the same sensors two times.

 ### Token for SmartWeather
 The WeatherFlow REST API requires a Token.
 If you own a WeatherFlow station you can [login with your account](https://tempestwx.com/settings/tokens) and create the token.